Harsh-Repository/capStoneProject/Readme.md

 # We The People: Raise funds for anything and everything

- Capstone project of KnowledgeHut-Upgrad FullStack WebDevelopment BootCamp.
+ The capstone project of KnowledgeHut-Upgrad FullStack WebDevelopment BootCamp.

  ## Features
  - user can create a new account
  - user can login/ logout